-Problem: Let the robot drive from the starting position to the target on a printout of the first environment (Figure 1).
-The trajectory of the robot has to remain within the dashed area and may not touch any obstacles.
-(Hint: Set wheel speeds, pause, repeat.)
+Problem: Let the robot drive from the starting position to the target (see Figure 1).
+The trajectory of the robot has to remain within the arena and may not touch any obstacles or walls.
+For this task and for this task only, assume that you know where the obstacles are.
+Use only wheel velocity commands to achieve this goal.

-- Understanding basics of Matlab - Getting to know basic robot control
+- Understanding basics of webots - Getting to know the webots python controller interface